-The ultimate tour is the Antelope Canyon X Photo Tour.
-Pricy but worth it for the duration of 3 hours!
+The ultimate tour is the Antelope Canyon X Photo Tour (no affiliate link, but excellent for photographers) - Pricy but worth it for the duration of 3 hours!
 A tripod and a backpack are allowed.
 And at the very best there are usually still tickets available.
 Canyon length 334 feet/102 meter.
 Antelope X is as picturesque with magical rays of light until 2 pm.
 Two entrances; North and South.

 Best Months to Visit